Home History Albums Video Listen Whanau Korero Site

 watch entire item here

-it was hard to deal with.
-In hindsight, you can see the problem -- both Charlie (Tumahai) and Willie
+boy it was hard to deal with.
+In hindsight, you can see the problem -- both Charlie

 Gordon Joll on Willie Hona’s departure from Herbs, email, 2008